 - With procedure (A), copy is performed by the amount equal to that of disk space used, depending on the type of file system, so the copy time may depend on the amount of disk space used.

-Also, because the operation and copy are performed concurrently, the load may become high and copy - Also, because the operation and copy are performed concurrently, the load may become high and copy may take time depending on the case. - With procedure (B) whereby disk copy is performed while the operation is stopped (the group is deactivated), copy is performed by the amount equal to that of disk space used, depending on the file system, so the copy time may depend on the amount of disk space used.
+Also, because the operation and copy are performed concurrently, the load may become high and copy may take time depending on the case. - With procedure (B) whereby disk copy is performed while the operation is stopped (the group is deactivated), copy is performed by the amount equal to that of disk space used, depending on the file system, so the copy time may depend on the amount of disk space used.
 The operation (group activation) can be started after the completion of copy. - On the server on which a new disk has been installed, enable the EXPRESSCLUSTER daemon, and restart the server.

-• In case that the steps in "Disabling the EXPRESSCLUSTER daemon" in the Installation and Configuration Guide were executed before shutting down the server, enable the EXPRESSCLUSTER daemons at this time.
+In case that the steps in "Disabling the EXPRESSCLUSTER daemon" in the Installation and Configuration Guide were executed before shutting down the server, enable the EXPRESSCLUSTER daemons at this time.